WarlockW/uer/Preprocess-the-data.md

 - prefixlm：prefix language model
 - seq2seq：sequence to sequence

 Notice that we should use the corpus (*--corpus_path*) whose format is in accordance with the target.
-More examples are found in [Pretrain models with different encoders and targets](https://github.com/dbiir/UER-py/wiki/Pretrain-models-with-different-encoders-and-targets).
+More examples are found in [More pretraining models](https://github.com/dbiir/UER-py/wiki/More-pretraining-models).

 *--processes_num n* denotes that n processes are used for pre-processing.
 More processes can speed up the preprocess stage but lead to more memory consumption. <br>
 *--dynamic_masking* denotes that the words are masked during the pre-training stage, which is used in RoBERTa. <br>